beauvilerobed/dog-breed-image-classification/README.md

 3. hpo.py (for hyperparameter optimization)
 Used for hyperparameter tuning
 4. PDF/HTML of the Profiling Report
+The Debugger ProfilerReport rule invokes all of the monitoring and profiling rules and aggregates the rule analysis into a comprehensive report
 5. README.md
 File that describes the project, explains how to set up and run the code, and describes your results.